 In some cases wives and children were sent to Canada during the War years, with some harrowing accounts of rough weather and sometimes even U-boats!
 Most of the War Brides, however, came in 1946, landing in Halifax, and then continued their journey across Canada by train.
 Wherever we ended up we always found other War Brides and for some these friendships continue to this day.
 Some informal groups were formed but it was in Saskatchewan around 1975, that the first legally constituted Association came into being.
 Other provinces followed, and soon there were Associations in almost every Province.

 As the years passed, the numbers dwindled, and by 2010 after 35 years, most were closing.
 But there was one determined lady who was not ready to let this happen, Jean Fells, wonder warbride!
 Originally from Leeds, England, she initially came to the farm in Girvin, Saskatchewan. and was Vice-President of the Saskatchewan War Brides in 2010.
 At that final meeting she asked who of those present were interested in carrying on, interested in forming a new, Canada-wide organization, which would also include family members.
 And that is how we, the Canadian War Brides and Families, came into being!
-Since then, we have had reunions in Saskatoon, Saskatchewan; Victoria, British Columbia; London, Ontario; Calgary, Alberta; Halifax, Nova Scotia; and in Ottawa in 2017 in celebration of Canada`s 150th Birthday.
-In 2018 our Reunion will be held in Moose Jaw, Saskatchewan.
+Since then, we have had reunions in Saskatoon, Saskatchewan; Victoria, British Columbia; London, Ontario; Calgary, Alberta; Halifax, Nova Scotia; and in Ottawa in 2017 in celebration of Canada`s 150th Birthday and in 2018 our Reunion was held in Moose Jaw, Saskatchewan.
 In 2019 our Reunion will be held in Edmonton, Alberta.
-For more information about Reunion 2018 will follow on our Reunion page .
+For more information about Reunion 2019, go to our Reunion page .

 Now family members out-number War Brides, but we still do the same events, and what we most enjoy.
 We love to get together, visit, update, reminisce about days gone by, sing the old songs, do Knees Up Mother Brown, and have a lot of laughs!
 We do not know what the future holds, but we plan to continue, passing on the responsibility to the families!
 After all, we are told, between children, grandchildren, great-grandchildren and great-great-grandchildren we have a million descendants – that should give us immortality!